 With the government Help to Buy scheme, you can realise the dream of owning your own home with as little as a 5% deposit.

 Help to Buy is a government-run scheme, offering loans of up to 40% of a property’s value.
-This scheme is available to first-time buyers and homeowners wanting to move and the property must be newly built and under £600,000.
+This scheme is available to first-time buyers and the property must be newly built and under £600,000 (in London).

 When you put down as little as a 5% deposit on a newly built home, you can get a Government equity loan – for up to 40% of the purchase price.